pyeventsourcing/esdbclient/README.md

 )
 ```

+### The RecordedEvent class

-The `RecordedEvent` class is be used when reading recorded events.
+The `RecordedEvent` class is used when reading recorded events.

 The attribute `type` is a unicode string, used to indicate the type of the event
 that was recorded.